Intro – 60 second guide

 Most of these new connected devices will be using phone company wireless networks to connect them to the internet.
 Ultimately, it’s the massive increase in the number of connected devices caused by commercial opportunity behind the Internet Of Things which is fueling the movement towards a different type of SIM.

 Viewed from this perspective, everything has changed.
 Except the SIM card. ( It has gotten slightly smaller.
-You can find out more about the Nano SIM here.

 Why we ‘need’ SIMs or rather, why we don’t